-- Research and development will be conducted on ascertaining the facts of the water cycle uniting surface water with groundwater based on weather, terrain, geology, ground cover, water use, water quality, and other factors, and on systems for use of groundwater in disasters utilizing such information. - Examination for study will be advanced based on subjects such as ground environmental preservation, toward general use of air-conditioning systems using aquifer heat accumulation through extraction of confined groundwater and returning the same volume of water back to the aquifer, to put the heat energy in groundwater to effective use. - Research and development will be promoted on qualitative and quantitative methods of measuring the impacts of changes in forests and future climate change on volumes of water flowing from forest river basins in droughts.
+- A three-dimensional water cycle model that integrates surface water and groundwater based on weather, topography, geology, surface cover, water use, water quality, and other factors; forest area water source recharge assessment model; land subsidence analysis model; and survey and observation techniques will be developed, and research and development utilizing those models and techniques will be conducted on emergency groundwater usage systems. - Research and development will be promoted on qualitative and quantitative methods of measuring the impacts of changes in forests and future climate change on volumes of water flowing from forest river basins in droughts.